Spr19CS210/PA-Drill-Section-Writeups/Section08-Maze-GUI-Input/README.md

 'RIGHT', 'LEFT', 'UP' and 'DOWN'.
 However, typing the these commands into the TextField and clicking the button will have no effect unless we implement a EventHandler.
-For this section, a button EventHandler will be used.
+For this section, a button EventHandler will be used from inside an inner class.
 Any time the button is clicked it will read in the text in TextField and process it if it is a  valid command.
 The button EventHandler is a class method.

-Copy the code below into your code to implement the Button EventHandler.
+Copy the code below as an inner class.
 Import the appropriate package to take an ActionEvent.

 ```
+    class CommandHandler implements EventHandler<ActionEvent> {
+    	private TextField command;

+    	CommandHandler(TextField command) {
+    		this.command = command;
+    	}

     	/*
     	 * Button EventHandler to take input command
     	 * when button is clicked.
     	 */
-    private void setupEventHandlers() {
-        nextMove.setOnAction(new EventHandler<ActionEvent>() {

     	@Override
     	public void handle(ActionEvent event) {
     		parseLine(command.getText());

     	}
-        });

     }
 ```